Language selection

 The Canadian maple leaf rising from behind the Earth emphasizes Canada's role as one of the 15 nations building the Space Station.

-The orange star over Astronaut MacLean symbolizes the evolutionary role of the Space Station in providing a unique orbiting science laboratory that will act as a stepping stone for possible future destinations in space such as the planet Mars, its moons, or a nearby asteroid.
+The orange star over astronaut MacLean symbolizes the evolutionary role of the Space Station in providing a unique orbiting science laboratory that will act as a stepping stone for possible future destinations in space such as the planet Mars, its moons, or a nearby asteroid.

 Patch STS-115.
 (Credit: Canadian Space Agency)